 Jeanne Hulit, Acting Administrator of the U. S. Small Business Administration (SBA) announced that President Obama’s federal disaster declaration allows PNPs that provide “essential governmental services” to receive grants for eligible costs.
 Dave Gillings at Cal OES Governor’s Office of Emergency Services will provide local briefings on what information FEMA needs to determine if a PNP is a “critical facility” as defined by law.

 The interest rate for a loan is 2.875 percent with terms up to 30 years.
+By the way, if you’re looking for a low-interest rate loan, it’s best to listen to this podcast or go to loanovao’s website.
 The filing deadline to return applications for property damage is February 11, 2014.
 The deadline to return economic injury applications is September 15, 2014.

 Written by Sabrina Ambler